 - Possibility to go to some smaller canals beyond main routes

-- Doesn’t provide that much local insight as you will be mainly surrounded by tourists
+Minuses of going by shikara: It is still quite expensive and it doesn’t provide that much local insight to the destination as you will be mainly surrounded by the tourists.

 Canoe with petrol or motorboat in Alleppey

 This is a simple boat that can transport 2 to 10 people depending on the size.
 The average cost during winter is 250-300 INR/hour.
-You can also find “day packages” – the whole day for 700 INR per person including the food/snacks.
-In this case, please confirm which food is included.
+You can also find “day packages” – the whole day can cost around 700 INR per person including the food/snacks.
+In this case, I recommend confirming which food is included.

-- Usually, they are much smaller than Shikara boats and give a possibility to go to smaller canals.
+Pluses: Usually, they are much smaller than Shikara boats and give a possibility to visit smaller canals.

 Padding boat in Alleppey